 The Law/Gospel distinction:

-Please see our resource page for more information an all of these topics.
+Please see our resource page for more information .
 You may also use the contact form to request more information about any questions you might have; or you can always come visit us next Lord’s Day!